aws/amazon-vpc-cni-k8s/README.md

 updating the `MAX_ENI` and `--max-pods` configuration options on this plugin and the kubelet respectively if you are making use of this tag.

+### Container Runtime

+Currently IPAMD uses dockershim socket to pull pod sandboxes information upon its starting.
+The runtime can be set to others.
+The mountPath should be changed to `/var/run/cri.sock` and hostPath should be pointed to the wanted socket, such as `/var/run/containerd/containerd.sock` for containerd.
+If using helm chart, the flag `--set cri.hostPath=/var/run/containerd/containerd.sock` can set the paths for you.

+*Note*: When using other container runtime instead of dockershim, make sure also setting kubelet in instances.

 ### Notes

 `L-IPAMD`(aws-node daemonSet) running on every worker node requires access to kubernetes API server.
 If it can **not** reach